 is the score trained on the forward diffusion process, and $p_{\tau}(\phi)$ is the probability density of $\phi_{\tau}$ in the reverse diffusion process.
 One can immediately derive the following equilibrium condition, locally in time,

-where we recall that $\bar\alpha=1$ and that $S_\text{DM}$ is an effective action that will be learned in diffusion models.
-When the noise scales are on par with the quantum scale, that is, $O(\bar{\alpha})\sim O(\hbar)$, Eq.~\eqref{eq:dmsq} encompasses the quantum fluctuations exhibited in Equation~\eqref{eq:equ}.
+where we recall that $\bar\alpha=1$ and that $S_\text{DM}$ is an effective action that will be learned in DMs.
+When the noise scales are on par with the quantum scale, that is, $O(\bar{\alpha})\sim O(\hbar)$, Eq.~\eqref{eq:dmsq} encompasses the quantum fluctuations exhibited in Eq.~\eqref{eq:equ}.
 In the $\tau\rightarrow T$ limit, $ p_{\tau=T}(\phi) \rightarrow P[\phi,T]$, where $P[\phi,T]$ is nothing but the time evolution of the PDF in SQ.
 This implies that the “equilibrium state” of SQ can be achieved by denoising from a naive distribution.
-Concurrently, sampling from a diffusion model is equivalent to optimizing a stochastic trajectory to approach the “equilibrium state” in Eq.~\eqref{eq:equ} given a naive distribution from the SQ perspective.
+Concurrently, sampling from a DM is equivalent to optimizing a stochastic trajectory to approach the “equilibrium state” in Eq.~\eqref{eq:equ} given a naive distribution from the SQ perspective.

 However, reverting the noise configuration back to the physics configuration is a highly intricate process.
 In principle, one could solve the reverse SDE of Eq.~\eqref{eq:dmle} to depict this denoising process, while computing the ``time-dependent" drift term remains intractable.
 A particular type of deep neural network, known as the U-Net, is used here.
 The architecture of this network is discussed in more detail in the App.~\ref{app:unet}.
-The U-Net is tailored to parameterize the \textit{score function}, $\hat{\mathbf{s}}_\theta(\phi,\tau)$, for estimating this ``time-dependent" drift term, $-\nabla_\phi \log{q_{\tau}(\phi)}$.
-It is designed to accept two inputs: time and a time-dependent configuration within a trajectory, while its output is the same size as the input.
+The U-Net is tailored to parameterize the \textit{score function}, $\hat{\mathbf{s}}_\theta(\phi,\tau)$, for estimating this time-dependent drift term, $-\nabla_\phi \log{q_{\tau}(\phi)}$.
+It is designed to accept two inputs: time and a time-dependent configuration within a trajectory, while its output is the same size as the input (field configuration).